 In writing INVISIBLE MAN in the late 1940s, Ralph Ellison brought onto the scene a new kind of black protagonist, one at odds with the characters of the leading black novelist at the time, Richard Wright.
-If Wright’s characters were angry, uneducated, and inarticulate — the consequences of a society that oppressed them — Ellison’s Invisible Man was educated, articulate, and self-aware.
-Ellison’s view was that the African-American culture and sensibility was far from the downtrodden, unsophisticated picture presented by writers, sociologists and politicians, both black and white.
+If Wright’s characters were angry, uneducated, and volatile — the consequences of a society that oppressed them — Ellison’s Invisible Man was educated, articulate, and acutely self-aware.
+Ellison’s view was that the African-American culture and sensibility was far from the downtrodden, unsophisticated picture presented by writers, sociologists and politicians at the time, both black and white.
 He posited instead that blacks had created their own traditions, rituals, and a history that formed a cohesive and complex culture that was the source of a full sense of identity.
 When the protagonist in INVISIBLE MAN comes upon a yam seller (named Petie Wheatstraw, after the black folklore figure) on the streets of Harlem and remembers his childhood in a flood of emotion, his proclamation “I yam what I yam!” is Ellison’s expression of embracing one’s culture as the way to freedom.

 In his own life, Ellison’s interests were as far ranging as his “integrative” imagination.
 He was expert at fishing, hunting, repairing car engines, and assembling radios and stereo systems.
 His haberdasher in New York said that he “knew more about textiles than anyone I’ve ever met,” and his friend Saul Bellow called him a “thoroughgoing expert on the raising of African violets.”
-He was also an accomplished sculptor, musician, and photographer.
+He was also an accomplished musician, photographer, and sculptor.
 The scope of Ellison’s mind and vision may have contributed to the growing unwieldiness of his much-awaited second novel, which he toiled over for forty years.
 He planned it as three books, a saga that would encompass the entire American experience.
 The book was still unfinished when Ellison died in New York in 1994 at the age of eighty.

 Novels and Essays by Ralph Ellison